 Most guests stay for three or four nights, enough time especially with no access to phones or computers (okay there are a couple of high spots in the mountains where your phone might pick up a signal) to unwind.

-It doesn’t take long to get into the groove of life in the lodge.
+It doesn’t take long to get into the groove of life at Purcell Mountain Lodge.
 The hosts – in our case retired school teachers Cathy and Doug from Canmore, guides Sarah (from Banff) and Kevin (from Kimberley) along with our cook, Gerry Gallant (formerly at Crazyweed Kitchen and Emerald Lake Lodge) ensured that our stay lived up to our expectations from the minute we got to the lodge.

-The lodge has a different format from other lodges I’ve visited.
+Purcell Mountain Lodge has a different format from other lodges I’ve visited.
 You chopper in to arrive in time for breakfast on the first day.
-That means you’re in the mountains at an altitude of 2200 m drinking coffee, carbo loading and enjoying stunning views into Glacier National Park while getting to know your fellow guests by 9 AM with the whole day stretching in front of you.
+That means you’re in the mountains at an altitude of 2200 m drinking coffee, carbo loading, and enjoying stunning views into Glacier National Park while getting to know your fellow guests by 9 AM with the whole day stretching in front of you.

 By 4:30 PM chances are you’ll be back at the lodge from your hike.
 Then there’s a dilemma.
 Hot shower and clean clothes first or a cold drink and some of Gerry’s amazing appetizers?